Unwavering support from donors and volunteers has made Habitat for Humanity a leader among nonprofit organizations.

 As a global organization delivering local impact, Habitat is uniquely positioned to address the world’s shelter crisis.

-Our work in more than 70 countries and across all 50 states in the U.S. helps transform lives and communities of 29 million people through housing since 1976.
+Our work in more than 70 countries and across all 50 states in the U.S. has helped transform the lives and communities of 29 million people through housing since 1976.

 Europe, Middle East & Africa

 Asia & the Pacific